Reusse: History suggests Yankees' World Series drought won't last much longer

 And how: 102-60, seven games ahead of the second-place White Sox and 25 games — 25! — removed from the Damn Yankees down there in sixth place.

-The addition of Juan Soto to Aaron Judge is frightening, particularly when at home, with a right-field home run target more suited for a Jordan Brewers townball game.
+Bringing in Soto to join Judge makes these Yankees frightening, particularly when they're back in the Bronx with that ridiculous home run porch in right field.

+There's also Giancarlo Stanton not appearing to be a full-time flailer as in 2023.
+He jumped a Paddack changeup in the third, it looked like a double in the gap, and this missile kept rising into the bullpen.

-They don't have Gerrit Cole for now, and those young Orioles are talented and feisty, but here's my early choice to represent the American League in the 2024:
+They don't have Cy Young-winner Gerrit Cole for now, and those young Orioles are talented, but here's my early choice to represent the American League in the 2024 World Series:

 Those Damn Yankees.
 They are dangerous and they are due.